mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 I don't want to scare you from using effects.
 Honestly, it's not a big deal if you **sometimes** use effects when you shouldn't.

-You're not going to make your app worse by using effects — the actual problem is that it's easy to overcomplicate your code with effects, because it seems like the right thing to do.
+It's unlikely your app would be worse just by using effects — the actual problem is that it's easy to overcomplicate your code with effects, because it seems like the right thing to do.

 In this example, we're using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) to read and write the `counter` value each time it updates.
 Hey, that's a side-effect!
 Using an effect seems resonable: